-Join us on Saturday, March 14 for the fourth concert of our 2020 season.
-The gifted American pianist Reed Tetzloff returns to Core Memory Concerts to perform a program of works for solo piano by Liszt and Busoni.
+A small, enthusiastic group gathered here on Saturday, March 14 for the fourth concert of our 2020 season.
+The gifted American pianist Reed Tetzloff performed a diverse program of music for solo piano.

 About the Artist

 The American pianist Reed Tetzloff has distinguished himself as one of the brightest stars of a new generation of musicians, enthralling audiences with his “magical tone” (The Cincinnati Enquirer) and “ebullient” virtuosity (Gramophone Magazine).
 He showcases his unique gifts as a recitalist and concerto soloist on three continents, having made his Lincoln Center debut with the Mannes Orchestra at Alice Tully Hall, and his New York solo recital debut at Merkin Hall, both in 2012.

 He has performed concerti with the Beaufort Symphony, the Cincinnati Symphony, the Lake Superior Chamber Orchestra, the Mississippi Valley Orchestra, the Minnesota Orchestra, the Moscow Virtuosi Chamber Orchestra, the Queens Symphony, the Rochester Philharmonic, the Symfonieorkest de Lier, the Tbilisi Symphony, and the Wayzata Symphony.
 His recitals have been heard across the United States, in China and in Europe.
 He has given four multi-city tours of Belgium, playing at major venues including De Singel (Antwerp), Flagey (Brussels), the Miry Concertzaal (Ghent), and the Chapelle Musicale Reine Elisabeth (Waterloo) to critical acclaim.
 Also in Europe, he has performed at the Small and Great Halls of the Moscow Conservatory and the Grand Hall of the Tbilisi State Conservatoire.